-Last week I was looking through my folder where I keep devotions and inspirations I have collected over the past few years as I was looking for some encouraging words for myself during these challenging times.
+Last week, I was looking through my folder where I keep devotions and inspirations I have collected over the past few years.
+I was looking for encouraging words for myself during these challenging times.
 I came across something that was shared with me by a family member of a Dow Rummel resident after she passed away.
-I thought some of these words of wisdom fit due to the situation we are all going through right now with the coronavirus but others are just good advice for us to remember all the time.
-These are “20 Words of the Wise” from that resident, Alice.
+Some of these words of wisdom fit due to the coronavirus pandemic we are going through right now.
+Others are just good advice for us to remember at all times.

 1. There is no key to happiness.
 The door is always open.

 3. Faith is the ability to not panic.

 4. Laugh every day, it’s like inner jogging.